 Languages: Spanish and Portuguese.

 Forms of Disappointment.
 Cuban and Angolan Narratives After the Cold War.
 SUNY Press.
-Forthcoming, 2019.
+2019.

 “Nicolás Guillén and Poesia Negra de Expressão Portuguesa (1953).”
 Transatlantic Studies.
-Iberia, Latin America, Africa, edited by Cecilia Enjuto Rangel, Sebastiaan Faber, Pedro García Caro, and Robert Newcomb, Liverpool University Press, forthcoming.
+Iberia, Latin America, Africa, edited by Cecilia Enjuto Rangel, Sebastiaan Faber, Pedro García Caro, and Robert Newcomb, Liverpool UP, 2019.